MikeMcMahon/CompSciStudyHour/README.md

 DoublyLinked lists are similar to a Linked List as described above; however, each  node contains a pointer to the previous node.
 This makes insertion at either end of the list a constant time of `O(1)`

+**<a name="bst"></a>Binary Tree / BST**

+A BST is a type of Binary Tree in which the nodes are arranged in a specific order to enable searching of the tree.
+Each node/subnode on the left of the tree is less than the nodes of the right branch of the sub stree.

+similar to a heap that is Min-Down.

+A Binary tree is a tree structure in which each node may contain only two leafs, or 0 and 1 respectively.
+Binary Trees can be utilized to create huffman coding tables to greatly reduce the amount of space required to store arbitrary amounts of text.

 **<a name="trie"></a>Trie**

 A trie is a tree like data structure, in which the leafs for a given node fan out wide.